-(3) The motion shall be accompanied by the amicus brief sought to be filed.
-In the Court of Appeals, the application to appear amicus curiae may, but need not, be accompanied by the brief the applicant would file if permitted to appear.
+The motion shall be accompanied by the amicus brief sought to be filed.
+In the (3) Court of Appeals, the application to appear amicus curiae may, but need not, be accompanied by the brief the applicant would file if permitted to appear.
 In the Supreme Court, the application shall be accompanied by the brief sought to be filed.
-The form of an amicus brief shall be subject to the same rules as those governing briefs of parties.
-If, consistently with this rule, a brief is submitted with the application, then: (a) i If the court grants the motionapplication , the date of filing for the brief relates back to the date of filing for the motionapplication ; or (b) iIf the court denies the motionapplication , the brief will be deemed stricken; court will strike the brief. (c) The form of the brief is subject to the same rules as those governing briefs of the parties, to the extent practicable.
-2 (4) In the Court of Appeals, (a) uU nless the court grants leave otherwise for good cause shown, the motion an amicus brief shall be filed within due seven days after the due date for the brief is due of the party with whom the movant amicus curiae is aligned or, if unaligned , amicus curiae is not aligned with any party, seven days after the due date for the opening brief-is due. (b) If a party obtains an extension of time for any applicable brief deadline, the time for filing a motion to appear as amicus curiae is automatically extended accordingly.
-(5) In With respect to eases in the Supreme Court, except as otherwise provided in ORAP 11.35 and ORAP 12.30 on petition for review from the Court of Appeals : (a) A movant person wishing to appear amicus curiae may seek to appear in support of or in opposition to: a petition for review, on the merits of the case on review, or both. (i) A petition for review of a Court of Appeals decision, the merits of that case, or both; (ii) A petition for a writ, the merits of that case, or both; or (iii) The merits of any other case before the court on direct appeal, direct judicial review, or direct review, or in an original proceeding.
+The form of an amicus brief shall be subject to the same rules as those governing briefs of parties.2 If, consistently with this rule, a brief is submitted with the application, then: iIf the court grants the motion application, the date of filing for the brief relates back to the date of filing for the motionapplication; or iIf the court denies the motionapplication, the brief will be deemed stricken; court will strike the brief.
+The form of the brief is subject to the same rules as those governing briefs of the parties, to the extent practicable.2 (4) In the Court of Appeals, (a) uUnless the court grants leave otherwise for good cause shown, the motion an amicus brief-shall be filed within due seven days after the due date for the brief is due of the party with whom the movant amicus curiac is aligned or, if unaligned, amicus curiae is not aligned with any party, seven days after the due date for the opening brief is due.
+If a party obtains an extension of time for any applicable brief deadline, the time for filing a motion to appear as amicus curiae is automatically extended accordingly.
+In With respect to cases in the Supreme Court, except as otherwise provided in ORAP 11.35 and ORAP 12.30 on petition for review from the Court of Appeals: A movant person wishing to appear amicus curiae may seek to appear in support of or in opposition to: a petition for review, on the merits of the case on review, or both.
+A petition for review of a Court of Appeals decision, the merits of that case, or both; A petition for a writ, the merits of that case, or both; or direct judicial review, or direct review, or in an original proceeding.